syncfusion/blazor-docs/src/gantt/gantt-chart/rows.md

 ## Drag and Drop

-You can dynamically rearrange the rows in the Gantt control by using the `AllowRowDragAndDrop` property.
+You can dynamically rearrange the rows in the Gantt Chart component by using the `AllowRowDragAndDrop` property.
 Using this property, row drag and drop can be enabled or disabled in Gantt.
 Using this feature, rows can be dropped at above and below as a sibling or child to the existing rows

 ```csharp
 @using Syncfusion.Blazor.Gantt